pkc0412-alt/pkc-mark-benchmark/README.md

 ## ✨ Overview

 **PKC MARK** is a **local AI benchmarking tool** that helps you test and compare **LLM, GGUF, Transformers** models with ease.
 Originally built as part of a multimodal chatbot project, it has evolved into a public open-source platform — designed not just for engineers, but also for **AI enthusiasts and non-experts** who want to explore their models intuitively.

 > ⚠️ **Note:** This tool was created by a non-professional developer.
-Please keep that in mind when using it — functionality and stability may vary depending on your system environment.
+> Please keep that in mind when using it — functionality and stability may vary depending on your system environment.

 ---

 ## 💡 Why PKC MARK?

 Most benchmark tools require complex setup or command-line usage.
-PKC MARK removes that barrier. 💫 If you can use a browser, you can benchmark your models — no coding or configuration headaches.
+PKC MARK removes that barrier.
+💫If you can use a browser, you can benchmark your models — no coding or configuration headaches.

 ✅ **No technical background required**